-Gooseberry jam recipe has many of the phytochemicals that make for better health.
-The downside, of course, is that there is quite a lot of sugar; but one teaspoon per day won't do too much damage, when enjoyed on bread made from 100 percent wholemeal flour.
+This gooseberry jam recipe has many of the phytochemicals that make for greater well-being.
+The downside, of course, is that there is quite a lot of sugar; but one teaspoon per day will not do too much damage when enjoyed on bread baked using 100-percent wholemeal flour.

-Throughout the summer it's wonderful watching the plants develop, knowing there's a sweet harvest ahead.
+Throughout the summer it has been wonderful watching the plants develop, knowing there is a sweet-harvest ahead.

-Jam making is a way of preserving your fruit for year round enjoyment and health.
-The cape gooseberry season does last several months, but this way you can enjoy them throughout the seasons.
+Making jam is a way of preserving your fruit for greater nourishment the whole year round for the phytochemicals.
+The cape-gooseberry season does last several months, but this way you can enjoy them throughout the seasons.

 Remove the cape, select only the choice gooseberries and then wash them; obviously the riper, the sweeter the jam.